Access Free Vermont Criminal & Arrest Records

 It is prohibited to leave the enforcement agency with open fingerprint cards, therefore individuals should bring a large envelope to seal the fingerprints in.
 It costs up to $35 to have fingerprints taken at identification centers.

-Completed fingerprint cards and signed authorization forms should be mailed to:
+Completed fingerprint cards and signed authorization forms should be mailed to the following address:

 Vermont Crime Information Center